 We refer to the accounting policies 2.
-"Investment properties" on page 38, 2.
-"Non-current assets held for sale and discontinued operations" on page 30, 3.
-"Significant Accounting Judgements, Estimates and Assumptions" on page 42, and Note 9.
-"Assets Held for Sale" on page 48, and Note 11.
-"Investment Properties" on pages 51-53, in the consolidated financial statements of Fotex Holding.
+"Investment properties", 2.
+"Non-current assets held for sale and discontinued operations", 3.
+"Significant Accounting Judgements, Estimates and Assumptions", and note 10.
+"Investment Properties", in the consolidated financial statements of Fotex Holding S.E.

-As at 31 December 2020 the Group held a portfolio of investment properties with a carrying amount of EUR 118,390,830 (2019: EUR 137,380,078) and respective fair value of EUR 336,403,084 (2019: EUR 380,735,363).
-The Group's investment properties is comprised of office, retail outlets, warehouses, land and other real estate properties.
+As of 31 December 2021 the Group held a portfolio of investment properties with a carrying amount of EUR 105,489,748 (2020: EUR 118,390,830) and respective fair value of EUR 324,648,352 (2020: EUR 336,403,084).
+The Group's investment properties are comprised of office, retail outlets, warehouses, land and other real estate properties.

 In accordance with the Group's accounting policy, subsequent to the initial recognition the investment properties are carried at cost and depreciated systematically, except for land, over their useful economic life.
-The Group determines and presents in the notes the fair value of its investment properties (Note 11).
+The Group determines and presents in the notes the fair value of its investment properties (Note 10).
 Such fair value is also used for the purpose of the impairment test of the Group's investment properties and the impairment test of the carrying value of the goodwill.